Wirecloud/wirecloud/docs/source/devel.rst

 Submitting patches
 ~~~~~~~~~~~~~~~~~~

-EzWeb project is composed by Django (and hence Python) code and JavaScript
+Wirecloud project is composed by Django (and hence Python) code and JavaScript
 code.
 Wherever you submit your patch you have follow the code guidelienes.
 Otherwise it's likely that your patch will be rejected and nobody wants
 that, right?